ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Scenarios:
 - measure custom events alongside other usage metrics
-- set up alerts for outages or when autoscaling is about to deploy new instances
+- **set up alerts** for outages or when autoscaling is about to deploy new instances
+    - can create alerts in Azure Monitor based on the virtual machine metrics

 ### Azure Monitor Metrics
 - a feature of Azure Monitor that collects numeric data from monitored resources into a time series database